Candiacervus: Ecology

-The fauna of which Candiacervus is an element is called Biozone II, or the Mus Zone (after the common mouse).
-This fauna inhabited Crete between the late Middle and Late Pleistocene, which means between 0.3 and 0.01 million years ago.
+The fauna of which Candiacervus is an element is called Biozone II, or the Mus Zone (after the Mus genus of mice).
+This fauna inhabited Crete between the late Middle and Late Pleistocene, approximately 0.3 to 0.01 million years ago.
+It succeeds the Kritimys biozone, which spanned the Early to early Middle Pleistocene.

-The typical fauna elements of this biozone are the common mouse (Mus bateae, M. minotaurus), the dwarf hippo (Hippopotamus creutzburgi) the dwarf elephant (Elephas antiquus creutzburgi), the Cretan deer (Candiacervus, with the eight species ropalophorus, sp.
-IIa, b and c, cretensis, rethymnensis, dorothensis and major), the Cretan otter (Lutrogale (Isolalutra) cretensis), and the Cretan shrew (Crocidura zimmermanni).
+The typical terrestrial mammalian fauna elements of this biozone aside from Candiacervus are a lineage of mice (Mus bateae, M. minotaurus), a dwarf elephant (Palaeoloxodon creutzburgi), the Cretan otter (Lutrogale (Isolalutra) cretensis), and the Cretan shrew (Crocidura zimmermanni).